dashborg/hibiki-docs/content/reference/js-api.md

 global JS object called `HibikiGlobalConfig`.
 It can be used to set global options that affect the rendering of the Hibiki tags, as well as firing callbacks when the Hibiki applications are initialized.
-It provides two hooks related to application lifecycle `preRenderfHook` and `postRenderHook`.
+It provides two hooks related to application lifecycle `preRenderHook` and `postRenderHook`.
 The `preRenderHook` is called right after the application is initialized but before the initial UI rendering.
 The `postRenderHook` is called after the first successful UI render.
 Both hooks are called with 2 elements, the `HibikiState` object, and the HTMLElement that the UI will be rendered into.